-Established in 1984 by former-ballerina-turned-criminal-defense-attorney Sherry Jason and her husband attorney Bob Jason, City Hearts was founded on the belief that the arts can and do help rehabilitate troubled youth.
+Established in 1984 by former-ballerina-turned-criminal-defense-attorney Sherry Jason and her husband, attorney Bob Jason, City Hearts was founded on the belief that the arts can and do help underserved youth.
 Children exposed to and supported in the arts are better able to make positive life choices.

 CITY HEARTS TEAM

 Stephanie Denise Silberman (she/her) has dedicated her career to supporting access to high-quality arts education for all youth regardless of their socio-economic backgrounds.
 As a small child, she was brought to a local art museum on a school field trip that changed the course of her life.
 As a recognized Emerging Leader by the Los Angeles County Department of Arts & Culture, she has over a decade of experience in the nonprofit sector of arts education, creative youth development, museum education, marketing and communications, event production, donor management and fundraising.